zerhud/ascip/README.md

 - `--` same as `++` but decrease the number
 - `finc<number>` method. same as `++` or `--` but you can specify the number will be added to current position (the number can also to be negative).
 - `fnum<number>` method. setts the resulting field position independently the current one.
-- `must` method.
-WIP. causes an error on fail.
+- `must` method. causes an error on fail. accepts message as template parameter, it will be passed to error function, passed in parse method. parameters: result, source on start parser position, current line number, message.
-- lambda in sequnce: sequence parser will call it with arguments: source on start parsing, source in current position and result. it returned value, if present, will be added to the source position.
+- lambda in sequnce: sequence parser will call it with same arguments as must method. it returned value, if present, will be added to the source position (or causes error if less then 0).

 # examples